 Pairings & Pairing Suggestions

-As for dessert, Dulsoa does pair well with chocolate cake or even pot de creme, a custard dessert.
-Generally, Dulsoa brings out notes of honey and a smooth, balanced acidity blending it well with either of the deserts.
+As for dessert, Dulsao does pair well with chocolate cake or even pot de creme, a custard dessert.
+Generally, Dulsao brings out notes of honey and a smooth, balanced acidity blending it well with either of the deserts.

 - There’s a good level of acidity balancing the sweetness in this blend.